Cal Poly Baseball Coaching Staff

 Lessler received his bachelor's degree in mass communications from Mississippi Valley State in 2006, earning valedictorian honors, before obtaining a master's degree in sports administration from Southern Miss in 2008.

-Elliot Stewart, a catcher at Cal Poly from 2010-13, is in his third season as an administrative assistant with the Mustang baseball program.
+Michael Dingilian, a pitcher at Cal Poly from 2012-15, is in his first season as an administrative assistant.

 Jack Duffy, team manager of the baseball team at Bellarmine Prep for four years, is in his first season as team manager of the Cal Poly Mustangs baseball program.

-Duffy, who aspires to be an analyst broadcaster of fantasy sports for ESPN, is the son of Tom and Pauline Duffy, both graduates of San Jose State.
+Duffy, who aspires to work in professional sports, is the son of Tom and Pauline Duffy, both graduates of San Jose State.
 Jack has two sisters, Marie and Louise.

 Clay Villars is a graduate of Templeton High School and is in his in his first season as a student manager for the Cal Poly Baseball program.